 Step 4: Get a Veterinary License

 Veterinarians need a state license to practice.
-The states have varying licensing qualifications.
-All states, however, demand that candidates hold a degree from an accredited veterinary school and pass the North American Veterinary Licensing Exam.
-Some states require that candidates also successfully complete a state test in addition to the national test.
+States have varying licensing qualifications; however, all require that candidates hold a degree from an accredited veterinary school and pass the North American Veterinary Licensing Exam.
+Some states require that candidates also pass a state test.

 Step 5: Complete Residency Training

-After finishing veterinary school, prospective pharmacologists must obtain additional training with a residency program in the specialty.
+After finishing veterinary school, prospective pharmacologists must obtain additional training through a residency program in the specialty.
 Residency training in veterinary pharmacology typically takes three years to complete.
-Coursework may include pharmacokinetics, toxicology, regulatory pharmacology and analytical chemistry.
+Coursework might include pharmacokinetics, toxicology, regulatory pharmacology, and analytical chemistry.
 In addition to classes, residents receive clinical training and complete a research project.
-Residents often serve externships at government agencies, drug companies, animal welfare organizations and other sites during their training.
+Residents often serve externships at government agencies, drug companies, animal welfare organizations, and other sites during their training.

 Board certification is optional for veterinary pharmacologists.
 Candidates must have graduated from a vet school accredited by the American Veterinary Medical Association and hold a veterinarian license.
-Candidates who have successfully met all the certification requirements set by the American College of Veterinary Clinical Pharmacology (ACVCP) are called diplomates.
+Those who successfully meet all certification requirements set by the American College of Veterinary Clinical Pharmacology (ACVCP) are called diplomates.

-Applicants must have graduated from residency training and passed the first part of the certifying exam to become eligible to proceed to the second part.
-Other eligibility requirements to take the second part of the certifying exam include filling out a credentials review application online, supplying course transcripts from residency training, paying a fee and meeting publication requirements for professional literature in the field.
+Applicants must have graduated from residency training and passed the first part of the certifying exam to be eligible to proceed to the second part.
+Other eligibility requirements to take the second part of the certifying exam include filling out a credentials review application online, supplying course transcripts from residency training, paying a fee, and meeting publication requirements for professional literature in the field.